dotnet/linker/docs/error-codes.md

 - The linker found a call to a method which is annotated with 'RequiresUnreferencedCodeAttribute' which can break functionality of a trimmed application.

-#### `IL2027`: Found multiple instances of attribute 'attribut'` on 'method', but only one is allowed.
-Only the first one will be used, the others will be ignored.
+#### `IL2027`: Attribute 'attribute' should only be used once on 'method'.

 - The linker found multiple instances of attribute 'attribute' on 'method'.
 This attribute is only allowed to have one instance, linker will only use the fist instance and ignore the rest.

+#### `IL2028`: Attribute 'attribute' on 'method' doesn't have a required constructor argument.

+- The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor argument.
+Linker will ignore this attribute.